openhab/openhab-addons/addons/binding/org.openhab.binding.nibeheatpump/README.md

 ## Prerequisites

 When Modbus adapter support is enabled from the heat pump UI, the heat pump will start to send telegrams every now and then.
 A telegram contains a maximum of 20 registers.
 Those 20 registers can be configured via the Nibe ModbusManager application.

 Unfortunately Nibe has made this tricky: telegram from heat pump should be acknowledged, otherwise heat pump will raise an alarm and go in alarm state.
 Acknowledge (ACK or NAK) should be sent accurately.
 Binding support also direct serial port connections to heat pump, but heat pump will raise an alarm when openHAB binding not running e.g. during openHAB updates.
-This problem can be resolved by using the `nibegw` program, which can be run on unix/linux (such as a Raspberry Pi) or Arduino-based boards.
-If you are runnign openHAB on Raspberry Pi `nibegw` program can run also on the same machine, then when openHAB is not running `nibegw` will still acknowledge packets to heat pump.
-Obviusly, this doesn't solve the problem when whole Raspberry Pi is down, therefore Arduino based solution is recommended.
+This problem can be resolved by using the `nibegw` program, which can be run on Unix/Linux (such as a Raspberry Pi) or Arduino-based boards.
+If you are running openHAB on Raspberry Pi `nibegw` program can run also on the same machine, then when openHAB is not running `nibegw` will still acknowledge packets to heat pump.
+Obviously, this doesn't solve the problem when whole Raspberry Pi is down, therefore Arduino based solution is recommended.

 `nibegw` is an application that read telegrams from a serial port (which requires an RS-485 adapter), sends ACK/NAK to the heat pump and relays untouched telegrams to openHAB via UDP packets.
 The Nibe Heat Pump binding will listen to a UDP port and parse register data from UDP telegrams.

 ### Arduino

 Arduino-based solution is tested with Arduino uno + RS485 and Ethernet shields.
 Also [ProDiNo](https://www.kmpelectronics.eu/en-us/products/prodinoethernet.aspx) NetBoards are supported.
 ProDiNo have both Ethernet and RS-485 ports on the board.

 Arduino code is available [here](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.nibeheatpump/NibeGW/Arduino/)

 Arduino code can be builded via Arduino IDE.
 See more details from [www.arduino.cc](https://www.arduino.cc/en/Main/Software).
 NibeGW configuration(such IP addresses, ports, etc) can be adapted directly editing the code files.

 ### Raspberry Pi (or other Linux/Unix based boards)

 C code is available on [here](https://github.com/openhab/openhab2-addons/tree/master/addons/binding/org.openhab.binding.nibeheatpump/NibeGW/RasPi/)

 build C code: